jedrgn/OOP/README.md

 60. Write a ternary expression that produces the payment status text.
 - amountPaid >= finalBill ?
 "SUFFICIENT PAYMENT" : "INSUFFICIENT PAYMENT"

+61. Which module 2 topic was easiest for you and why?
+- Arithmetic operators is the easiest topic for me because it is mostly just basic math and i already know how these things work.

+62. Which java operator was the most difficult to understand?
+- For me the bitwise operators was the most difficult for me because i was confused the first time.

+63. What common scanner input mistake did you encounter while working on the exercises?
+- Sometimes I use the wro

+64. How did the pro ided test cases help you debug your programs?
+- The test cases helped me know if my code is working logically correct because i often check and compare the sample output with the output that i got after running the code.

+65. Which exercise would you improve or extend if control structures were already allowed?
+Explain briefly.
+- I would improvce the store purchase calculator because I can use if statements to make the payment part of the code better.